Balance Electrolytes to Help Horses Sweat Efficiently!

 How do we get proper insensible perspiration and efficient copious sweating for cooling?
 There are two ways of doing this.
 One is the way practised by the horsemen of old, where a horse was taken and was led or ridden gently for many hours every day for three months or more, choosing cooler times of the day.
 With this demanding and extensive work put into the horse, proper sweating could be reestablished, and the horse was then fit again.

-A more practical and much easier way, also a less costly way, is to use a ten day course of Equiwinner Patches.
-Equiwinner is guaranteed to restore normal sweating.
+A more practical and much easier way, also a less costly way, is to try a ten day course of Equiwinner Patches.
 Once the course is completed, the effect is long lasting and only has to be repeated each twelve months.
-Some trainers of high performance horses, particularly racehorses, use Equiwinner two or three times a year as an assurance of continuous peak performance.
+Some trainers of high performance horses, particularly racehorses, use Equiwinner two or three times a year as an assurance.

 Equine athletes, like their human counterparts, are frequently required to exercise and compete in hot humid conditions.
 Competitions that require sustained, strenuous effort are being held in locations and during seasons with hot humid conditions that have the potential to result in severe, exercise-related heat stress.
 There is a need to prepare equine athletes for competition in such adverse climatic conditions.
-Equiwinner, a patent invention developed only for the horse, now provides an easy and effective way of quickly adapting the horse to competition performance in heat.
+Equiwinner, a patented invention developed only for the horse, now provides an easy and effective way of quickly adapting the horse.